nikolajRoager/magicmapmansion/readme.md

 I have not tested windows 11.

 You have to run this game in a terminal, on windows 10 I recommend windows powershell (bundled with Windows 10).
 I recommend changing the background color to black, rather than the default blue if you haven't already.

+THE WINDOWS VERSION DO NOT SUPPORT AUTOMATIC SIZE DETECTION!
+(The Linux version does, because Linux is better at terminals than windows)

 The included executable `maptrial.exe` should work on Windows.